-2. Go over the court with a broom or scraper to rid the surface of the worst and thickest growth.
+2. Go over the court with a petrol-driven moss removal brush to rid the surface of the worst and thickest growth.

 3. Spray the surface using professional soft wash equipment (either hired, purchased for yourself, or using the help of a professional cleaner).

 4. Ensure the worst affected areas are completely saturated to maximise the effectiveness and the length of time treatment will last.

 5. You will likely find that the initial treatment requires a strong solution, whereas, for ongoing maintenance, you can drop the solution to water ratio as per the instructions on your chosen soft wash container.

 If you have a pressure washer at your disposal, using the power of a strong jet of water to first remove as much as possible from the tarmac can be a good starting point before you move into the soft wash process, though care should – as always – be taken to ensure you follow safety procedures both for yourself and for the protection of your court surface.